 Yeast infections are common during the second trimester of pregnancy as the hormones affect the vagina’s pH level, allowing yeast called Candida albicans to grow.
 This causes the production of thick, white, foul-smelling discharge, vaginal itching, redness, and swelling of the vulva.
 The colour of the mucus may differ from woman to woman.
 Your doctor may prescribe medication that will eliminate the infection soon, causing no harm to your baby.

 3. Bacterial Vaginosis

 Bacterial vaginosis is caused when the balance of good and bad bacteria of the vaginal flora is toppled.
-Good bacteria control the bad bacteria, but when the bad bacteria outnumber the good, it results in Bacterial Vaginosis.
+Good bacteria control the bad bacteria, but when the bad bacteria outnumber the good, it results in bacterial vaginosis.
 It is characterized by a yellow-green, thick and foul-smelling discharge accompanied by itching and swelling.
-This condition could lead to premature delivery, a low birth weight of the baby and even uterine infection after pregnancy if not treated on time.
+This condition could lead to premature delivery, low birth weight of the baby and even a uterine infection after pregnancy, if not treated on time.

-4. Sexually Transmitted Diseases (STD’s)
+4. Sexually Transmitted Diseases (STDs)

 When You Need to Worry?

-How is Yellow Discharge Treated?
+How Is Yellow Discharge Treated?

 - Avoid scented soaps, pads and toilet paper, hygiene sprays, and tight-fitting pants.